2023 Best Journalism Schools in Texas

 After completing their degree, journalism graduates from UH carry an average student debtload of $22,750.

-Angelo State University did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #9 on the list.
-Located in the small city of San Angelo, Angelo State is a public school with a large student population.
+With a ranking of #9, Angelo State University did quite well on this year’s best schools for journalism students.
+Located in the small city of San Angelo, Angelo State is a public college with a large student population.

-Abilene Christian University did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #10 on the list.
-Abilene Christian is a small private not-for-profit school located in the midsize city of Abilene.
+Abilene Christian University landed the #10 spot in the 2023 rankings for the best journalism programs.
+Abilene Christian is a small private not-for-profit school located in the city of Abilene.

 Explore all the Best Journalism Schools in the Southwest Area or other specific states within that region.